-“−·· −−− −· ·” (Done) was telegraphed in 1869 to announce the completion of the First Transcontinental Railroad.
-Andrew J. Russell’s East and West Shaking Hands at Laying Last Rail has long been celebrated as the defining image of that moment.
-Yet despite constituting up to 90% of the workforce in the Sierra Nevada, Chinese laborers are largely absent from this photograph.
-Recent research from Stanford has located two: one a blurred figure turned away from the camera, the other obscured behind a man raising his hat in the foreground.
+On May 10, 1869, “−·· −−− −· ·” (DONE) was telegraphed across the nation to signal the completion of the First Transcontinental Railroad.
+That moment was immortalized in Andrew J. Russell’s photograph East and West Shaking Hands at Laying Last Rail.
+Yet despite constituting nearly 90% of the workforce in the Sierra Nevada, Chinese laborers are effectively absent from this definitive image.
+Stanford researchers have identified only two: one turned away from the camera, the other obscured by a raised hat.

 “−·· −−− −· ·”(DONE,已完工)是1869年美国第一条横贯大陆铁路正式竣工时发出的电报。安德鲁·J.拉塞尔(Andrew J. Russell)拍摄的《在铺设最后铁轨处东西方握手》长期以来被视为这一历史时刻的标志性摄影作品。然而,尽管在穿越内华达山脉的铁路建设中,华工人数最多,占比高达90%,他们却在这张官方合影中几乎完全缺席。斯坦福大学的最新研究指出,画面中确有两位华工:一位背朝镜头,身影模糊;另一位则被前景中一位高举帽子的男子所遮挡。